icm-uw/hpc-docs/docs/System_alokacji_zasobow/rodzaje_alokacji.en.md

 ## Rysy

 Due to the relatively small size and specificity of the Rysy supercomputer (GPU cluster), allocations are negotiated individually.
+This supercomputer is an experimental machine, therefore no dedicated software is installed in the operating system.
+The main usage is focused on fundamental research related to machine learning, with low computational complexity.
-The application should justify the necessity to use the GPU in the calculations.
+The application should justify the need to use the GPU in the calculations.

 ## Okeanos